ZOMBIE BEES

 Between Dec.
 2017 and Jan.
 2018, I was artist-in-residence at SymbioticA, University of Western Australia, Perth.
 During my time there, I was introduced to some basic protocols in tissue culture practices.

-I experimented with decellularization of bee cells in both the pupa and the adult bee.
+I experimented with decellularization of bee cells with both the pupa and the adult bee.
 I was interested in the process of cell washing, and also how that would work with insect exoskeleton.
-While the decellularization worked very well with the softer pupas, the adult bee's exoskeleton did not change visibly during the time I was there.
+While the decellularization worked very well with the softer pupa, the adult bee's exoskeleton did not change visibly during my observation.

 Injecting decellularization chemicals into adult and pupa bees.
 This is to speed up the process of from both within and without of the organism.